tobchen/patient-index/README.md

 #### Configuration

+The usual Spring configuration applies (e.g. `spring.rabbitmq.host`).

-The following properties are required and have no defaults:
+Additionally, following properties are required and have no defaults:

 |Property|Description|Example|
 |---|---|---|